Islandora/documentation/docs/user-documentation/objects_to_resource_nodes.md

-# From Objects to Resource Nodes: Shifting Concepts from Islandora Leagcy to Islandora
+# From Objects to Resource Nodes: Shifting Concepts from Islandora Legacy to Islandora

 This document attempts to show the shift in how objects work from Islandora Legacy to Islandora, from a non-developer perspective.